This bloody Maria with mezcal and a Tajín rim brings a bold, Mexican-inspired flavor to the classic bloody Mary brunch cocktail.

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

 What’s the difference between a classic bloody Mary and a bloody Maria?
-While they have many of the same ingredients, a traditional bloody Mary is made with vodka while a bloody Maria is made with tequila or mezcal!
+Good question!
+Although both of these drinks have many of the same ingredients, a traditional bloody Mary is made with vodka while a bloody Maria is made with tequila or mezcal!

 Key Ingredients in This Recipe